 - The 2019 poll replaced the term ‘Physician Assisted Suicide’ with ‘Assisted Dying’

 - For the purposes of the 2019 Royal College of Physicians poll, the RCP defined ‘assisted dying’ as:

 “The supply by a doctor of a lethal dose of drugs to a patient who is terminally ill, meets certain criteria that will be defined by law, and requests those drugs in order that they might be used by the person concerned to end their life.”

-From this definition it is clear that the RCP are referring solely to the involvement of doctors who will be involved explicitly in the assessment, decision making and implementation in bringing about the premature death of an individual
+From this definition it is clear that the RCP referred solely to the involvement of doctors who will be involved explicitly in the assessment, decision making and implementation in bringing about the premature death of an individual

 What does neutrality mean?

 - Here is a general definition:

 - This reference, gives a good account.
 Whilst Koukl thinks neutrality is a myth, he does put both sides of the argument